smathot/semantic_pupil/readme.md

 This repository contains materials to accompany the following manuscript:

 Mathôt, S., Strijkers, K., & Grainger, J. (in press).
-Pupillary responses to words that convey a sense of brightness or darkness, *Psychological Science*.
+Pupillary responses to words that convey a sense of brightness or darkness. *Psychological Science*.

 ## Running the experiments